EMBL-EBI-TSI/aap-client-java/README.md

 ## Getting Started

+Choose which aspect of the client you'd like to use:
+- `security` helps protect your API's endpoint via a token produced by the AAP
+- `service` helps making calls to the AAP API

-Include the jar as dependency to your project (for example with gradle):
+Include the jar as dependency to your project (for example `service` with gradle):

 ```groovy
 repositories {